 With a UK driving test pass rate of just 47.3% in 2016, it’s fair to say that driving is difficult not surprising when you think about how many things you need to remember.

 There are a few factors to consider when looking at why it’s so difficult to pass.
-Armed with statistics, I will be examining these factors and working out why learning to drive can be so tricky.
+Armed with statistics, I will be examining these factors and working out why it can be so tricky to learn to drive.

 When you first start learning to drive, you are bombarded with information, road signs, manoeuvres, gear changes and steering, to name a few.